Currency Swap Contract

 On the other hand, Company B is a German company that operates in the United States.
 Company B wants to acquire a company in the United States to diversify its business.
 The acquisition deal requires US$1 million in financing.

 Neither Company A nor Company B holds enough cash to finance their respective projects.
 Thus, both companies will seek to obtain the necessary funds through debt financing.
-Company A and Company B will prefer to borrow in their domestic currencies (that can be borrowed at a lower interest rate) and then enter into a currency swap agreement with each other.
+Company A and Company B will prefer to borrow in their domestic currencies (which can be borrowed at a lower interest rate) and then enter into a currency swap agreement with each other.

-The currency swap between Company A and Company B can be designed in the following manner.
 Company A obtains a credit line of $1 million from Bank A with a fixed interest rate of 3.5%.
-At the same time, Company B borrows €850,000 from Bank B with the floating interest rate of 6-month LIBOR.
+At the same time, Company B borrows €850,000 from Bank B with a floating interest rate tied to the 6-month Euro Interbank Offered Rate (EURIBOR) or another widely used benchmark, such as the Euro Short-Term Rate (€STR), plus any applicable spread.
 The companies decide to create a swap agreement with each other.

 According to the agreement, Company A and Company B must exchange the principal amounts ($1 million and €850,000) at the beginning of the transaction.
 In addition, the parties must exchange the interest payments semi-annually.